 - Ask them for their namecards (and give them yours).
 Before the interview, your interviewers will typically offer you their namecard.
 If not, you can request for it.
 This will come into handy after the interview (see Tip #30).
 If you have your own personal name card, give them the card before the interview starts.
 When I was in business school last time, my school provided all the students with their own namecards as a way for us to easily network with prospective employers and people in the industry.
 As small a gesture this may be, it helps leave an impression.
 You never know how it may come in useful.

 - Be confident in yourself.
 The company wants to hire someone who is self-assured and can perform, not someone who lacks self-worth and seems doubtful of his/her own abilities.
 Be confident in yourself.
-Check out the article I just wrote on How to Increase Self-Confidence to build up your self-confidence.
+Check out my article on How to Increase Self-Confidence to build up your self-confidence.

 - Be positive.
 During the interview, always be positive and focus on the good things, not the bad things.
 Do not ever badmouth anyone or complain about anything because it comes across as very unprofessional.
 What you share in the interview is going into the evaluation of how well you fit the company.
 Whenever you think about saying something negative, quickly flip it around in your head and talk about the upsides instead.